 Batik can be incorporated into many different works of art, including DIY home décor products that you can make yourself.
-You can make plans to visit Indonesia after this crisis is over, but for now, stay at home, so you can travel tomorrow.
-Until then add an Indonesian flavor to your home by recreating these Batik-inspired décor items.
+Add an Indonesian flavor to your home by recreating these Batik-inspired décor items.

 1 | Coasters ( inspired by Batik Mega Mendung Pattern )

 We do so many things at home now, including work-related stuff, relaxing, and associating with friends via video call.
 We need to drink coffee or other mood-booster beverages to help us stay productive, and while we are at it, why don’t we make coasters as little decorations to motivate us?
 Here’s the idea: you can apply a Megamendung Batik pattern on the surface of the coasters.

 Originating from Cirebon, West Java, the design of Megamendung Batik was mostly inspired by Chinese artworks pattern that came to Indonesia at the beginning of the 16th century.
 Megamendung Batik is rich in philosophy and has deep meanings related to patience and virtue.
 The pattern, which consists of seven color gradations ranging from dark blue to light blue, depicts the seven layers of the sky, which is no surprise because the Megamendung literally means ‘cloudy sky.’
 Therefore, these Batik Megamendung coasters will not only inspire you to be more creative but will remind you to be patient and kind-hearted, especially during these difficult times.